-4 See also, Starlink RDOF Assessment Final Report, NTCA - The Rural Broadband Association & Fiber Broadband Association, filed with the FCC February 8, 2021, https://www.fcc.gov/ecfs/filing/10208168836021 components, such as electronics, may be difficult to obtain in a short time frame.
-Weather in the northern part of the country can limit the construction season requiring additional time.
-Further, if a project would cross federal lands the approval process can be lengthy.
-A waiver process to allow applicants additional time to expend the funds should be established to provide flexibility to address such issues that always arise in large infrastructure projects.
-NRECA recommends that NTIA allow recipients to request a waiver of the 1-year deadline to expend funds for up to 3-years after receiving funds.
+The statute appears to require an applicant to expend funds within 1-year of receiving award.
+We appreciate the desire for rapid utilization of these funds and deployment of broadband to unserved areas, but this is a tight timeframe for infrastructure deployment.
+For example, supply chain issues can limit the ability to deploy quickly.
+Generally, fiber cable needs to be ordered as much as 30+ weeks ahead of time and other components, such as electronics, may be difficult to obtain in a short time frame.
+Weather in the northern part of the country can limit the construction season requiring additional time, and unexpected natural disasters from hurricanes to wildfires affect construction seasons as well.
+A waiver process to allow applicants additional time to expend the funds should be established to provide flexibility to address such issues that always arise in large infrastructure projects, as was realized with the CARES Act funding.7 NRECA recommends that NTIA allow recipients to request a waiver of the 1-year deadline to expend funds for up to 3-years after receiving funds.